nivertech/atsd-use-cases/ChartLabIntro/chartlabintro.md

 ![Figure 17](Figure17.png)

 By selecting Ctrl + Space in the Chart Lab portal, a drop-down menu will appear.
-This drop-down contains the key parts of the configuration.
-Press to select your desired attribute.
+This drop-down contains the key sections of the configuration.
+Press to select one of the sections.

 ![Figure 20](Figure20.png)